 Eventually, her new career in sales took her to Cincinnati, where she worked for Miami Systems.
 Acquired in 2010 by Staples, Miami at the time was Cincinnati’s largest commercial printing company.
 Back when printing really mattered.
 “Back when forms were a thing,” laughs Carole.
 “So I sold business forms.”

-She then moved to Dayton.
-And got hired on with the Chisano Marketing Group (now known as 78Madison, in New York City).
+She then moved to Dayton and went to work for the Chisano Marketing Group (now known as 78Madison, in New York City).
 While living in Dayton, she also worked as a college recruiter for The School of Advertising Art.
 “I’d go speak to these high school students, and I’d get to advocate for them,” says Carole.
 “I’d look at their portfolios.
 I was the first person to tell them, You are really talented.
 I loved it.”

 It was actually while in Dayton, while lying on her couch one day during a snowstorm that had the city at a stand-still, that she first discovered Twitter.
 By accident.
 And she took to it like a fish to water.
 That was way back in 2007.
-“I’d just make stuff up and I’d have this great success,” she remembers.
-“So I started selling myself to companies.
-To do their social media campaigns.”
+“I’d create social media campaigns and I’d have this great success,” she remembers.
+“So I started selling myself to companies to create and run their social media campaigns.
+I also worked with several advertising agencies to help them learn how to implement social into their existing marketing campaigns.”

-She did one campaign, for Cassano’s Pizza (through a boutique advertising agency) in Dayton, that took off—and taught her plenty about social media and its potential.
+She did one campaign, for Cassano’s Pizza (through a boutique advertising agency called U!
+Creative) in Miamisburg, that took off—and taught her plenty about social media and its potential.
 “They had 40 locations and they wanted to rebrand around this new pizza they’d come up with that was an all-edge pizza,” explains Carole.
 “So I divided Dayton into quadrants and chose a social media influencer in each quadrant.
 They’d use their flip cameras as brand ambassadors.
 We did an online launch with 12 events.
 And it was a huge success.”

 Carole, then, was using social media before most people even knew it was social media.